 You also have various rights in relation to your personal data, including the right to see copies of the personal data we hold about you, or to make a complaint to the regulator, the Information Commissioner's Office (ICO).

 This is only a simple overview of how we use your personal data.
 The rest of this notice is split into sections to make it easier to understand.
-By clicking on each of the links below, you can see more detailed information about what personal data we have and what we do with it.
+Here you can see more detailed information about what personal data we have and what we do with it.

 If you have any queries about this notice, please contact us using the contacting us section below.

 In this notice, whenever you see the words ‘we’, ‘us’, ‘our’, or ‘Sovereign’, it refers to Sovereign Network Group (formerly Sovereign Housing Association Ltd) and our subsidiary Sovereign Network Homes (formerly Network Homes Ltd).
 Our ICO registration numbers are ZA221241 for Sovereign Network Group and ZA191631 for Sovereign Network Homes.

 We are a Registered Social Landlord (RSL) regulated by the Regulator of Social Housing.

 As a Social Housing provider, our normal activities can be summarised as: